tcrawford-figure/semver-settings-plugin/README.md

 ## Branch-based Version Calculation

-Branch-based version calculation is what sets this plugin apart from other plugins.
-It provides a way to automatically generate unique versions based on the current branch.
+Branch-based version calculation provides a way to automatically generate unique versions based on the current branch.
 This can be good for local testing and integration testing with other libraries or services for a period of time prior to creating a stable release.

 > [!IMPORTANT]
 > Every commit gets a new version!